FOOD FACTORY-4-US 2024:

 The FoodFactory-4-Us competition takes place in an online learner-centric environment based on active, action-oriented learning.
 Student teams develop a project which identifies a specific problem/challenge and includes a specific solution exploitable at the industry level and with the aim of contributing to innovative food value chains.
 The ISEKI-Food Association, under the umbrella of the FoodFactory-4-Us competitions, is organizing this competition supported by the FAIRCHAIN project.
 You may read about previous FoodFactory-4-Us competitions here.

 Teams must be made of 3-to-5 (min-to-max) students registered in any food-related program anywhere in the world.
 Teams may have a mentor from academia or from industry if they desire, though this is not required.
 If a team has a mentor, that person works with the team members on their project and will also be invited to the online sessions.
 Mentors do not have any official responsibilities during the competition.

 Team members understand that in addition to independently preparing their project, they are expected to:

-- actively participate in up to 5 online trainings of approximately 2 hours each in April and May 2023,
+- actively participate in up to 5 online trainings of approximately 2 hours each in spring 2024,

 - complete a 5-minute reflection document after each online training,